 Inviting your partner to move into your property can be an exciting prospect, but you should take time to consider all the risks associated from a legal point of view.

-In our previous two posts of this three-part series on cohabitation rights, we looked into your rights when moving into your partner’s property and the legal rights for each partner when choosing to buy a property together.
+In our previous two posts of this three-part series on cohabitation rights to property, we looked into your rights when moving into your partner’s property and the legal rights for each partner when choosing to buy a property together.
 In this final post, we will look at your rights when your partner moves into your property.

 What is a common law partner entitled to?